outmoded/hapijs.com/lib/tutorials/en_US/logging.md

 Events logged with `server.log()` will emit a `log` event and events logged with `request.log()` will emit a `request` event.

-hapi also provides a method (`request.getLog`) to retrieve log events from a request, assuming you still have access to the request object.
-If called with no parameters it will return an array of all log events associated with the request.
-You may also pass a tag or array of tags to filter the result set.
-This can be useful for retrieving a history of all logged events on a request when an error occurs for analysis.

 You can retrive all logs for a particular request at once via `request.logs`.
 This will be an array containing all the logged request events.
-You must first set the `logs.collect` option to true on the route, otherwise this array will be empty.
+You must first set the `logs.collect` option to `true` on the route, otherwise this array will be empty.

 ```javascript
 server.route({